 Marketing begins with creating consumer profiles.
 Profiles allow marketers to target a specific audience and tailor their marketing strategies accordingly.
 Avatars are used by marketing departments to identify the most effective way to reach leads who are most likely to convert into customers.
 Enhancing consumer profiles is one of the best ways to use UX data to inform strategy.

-What do you really know about your ideal buyer’s personality?
-Although you may have an idea of your ideal buyer’s age, gender, and sex, how much do you really know?
+What do you know about your ideal buyer’s personality?
+Although you may have an idea of your ideal buyer’s age, gender, and sex, how much do you know?
 Data from your website and social media accounts can give insight into the interactions of leads with your brand.
 UX data points can be used to extrapolate certain behavioral patterns that will help you build customer profiles.

 Website-visitor tracking data can help you pinpoint the areas where you are losing leads.
-Data will reveal who, where and why you are losing leads.
+Data will reveal who, where, and why you are losing leads.
 These areas can be tweaked to improve your site, or you can start over again.
-You’ll learn more about your customers when you combine UX data and the brain science web design services in Miami.
+You’ll learn more about your customers when you combine UX data and brain science web design services in Miami.
 Collecting the right information is key to optimizing consumer profiles.

 Take it a step further for seamless UX

 Eye-tracking technology and the study of recent market trends are two ways that you can help your website design.
 These tactics may not be enough in the age of more sophisticated and demanding customers.
-To stay ahead of your competition, gather highly specific customer data in order to understand the buyer journey and gain valuable insights.
+To stay ahead of your competition, gather highly specific customer data to understand the buyer journey and gain valuable insights.
 This data will enable you to optimize each landing page for maximum conversions.
 All it takes is the right data.

 These all-powerful data?
 It all starts with the user behavior on your website.
 To understand why conversions are not happening, you must identify where leads are losing attention.
 You should be focusing on bounce rate and exit pages.
 The bounce rate is the percentage of site visitors that reach your landing page, but do not go further.
 Exit pages indicate when a user begins the buying process and moves on to the next step.